raghavddps2/5th-Sem-ISE/README.md

 ## Installation

-Use git to get all the codes in one go.
+Use git or download zip to get all the codes in one go.

 ```bash
 git clone https://github.com/nimishbongale/5th-Sem-ISE.git